 2023 has been a tough year for vendors, businesses and people in China.
 Youth employment is at an all-time low, and I still see people losing jobs or even closing down businesses.

 After a long hiatus from writing here, I finally overcame the shame of a long, awkward silence to start this blog again.
-Almost three years later, which is also funny enough, is how long I have held my latest position as a marketing director for The World of Chinese (TWOC) magazine.
+Almost three years later, which, funny enough, is how long I have held my latest position as a marketing director for The World of Chinese (TWOC) magazine.
 Who knew working full-time for a magazine could kill your desire to write for yourself?
-You did?!
-Damn…

 Looking back at 2023

-Yes, I am social and most probably charming.
-But I wouldn’t say I like business development, cold calling, cold emailing and sales pitches.
-I am good at connecting randomly with strangers, and every so often, it turns into an opportunity.
+So, yes, I am social and most probably charming.
+But I don’t like business development, cold calling, cold emailing and sales pitches.
+I am good at connecting randomly with strangers; occasionally, it becomes an opportunity.
 That’s it.
 It is never forced, always a natural connection.
 So, I promised myself that I would never do business development again.
-Just do what I do best, which is to go out, socialize, network, and make friends, and if there’s a bit of luck, the opportunity will knock on the door.
+Just do what I do best: go out, socialize, network, and make friends, and if there’s a bit of luck, the opportunity will knock on the door.

 Therefore, 2023 ended up being a year of anxiety, stress, let-downs, pay cuts and personal disappointment.
-I felt like a failure, and you have no idea to what degree.
+I felt like a failure.
 Ultimately, despite having registered my own company in China, I didn’t spend the time to build it up properly and was obsessed with “protecting my revenue” and “trying to make sales…”

-It was ultimately a terrible use of my time, and I hate disappointing myself and others.
-I love working at The World of Chinese, and I love what the magazine stands for, which is sharing human-centred stories from people living in China.
-It’s such an amazing mission with people who work hard to make it happen and who are proud of their work.
+It was a terrible use of my time, and I hate disappointing myself and others.
+I love working at The World of Chinese and what the magazine stands for: “sharing human-centred stories from people living in China”.
+It’s an amazing mission with people who work hard to make it happen and are proud of their work.
 You cannot imagine how much of a rare breed the people are in that office, and I was heartbroken when I had to announce my departure to the rest of the team at the end of December.
 The budget has become too tight, and like most small media & magazine companies, choices had to be made.

-It’s not an easy business, and we hear about people losing their jobs in the industry all over.
+It’s not an easy business, and we hear about people losing their jobs in the industry.
 RADII cut their Shanghai office completely.
-The China Project (previously known as SupChina), declared a complete close-down after they lost a major sponsor (and they were big).
-So, the fact that, miraculously, TWOC is still standing is an achievement in itself.
+The China Project (previously known as SupChina) declared a complete close-down after they lost a major sponsor (and they were big).
+So, the fact that TWOC is still standing is an achievement in itself.
 I do hope the magazine keeps going and growing, eventually.

 Are we really starting from zero?

 We are in a period where it’s best to help locally before reaching out for bigger opportunities.
-They are friends, contacts and people I know and care for that deserve just as much help as I need it myself.
+They are friends, contacts, and people I know and care for who deserve as much help as I need.
 They are, most of all, entrepreneurs.
 And THAT, I understand.
-The stress, anxiety, and time you spend on your craft only to remain in the dark because 24 hours in your day is just not enough to also do your own marketing, social media, advertising, and branding.
+The stress, anxiety, and time you spend on your craft only to remain in the dark because 24 hours in your day is not enough to do your own marketing, social media, advertising, and branding.

 So, while I am starting fairly small, again, I am happy to help people grow their businesses and hopefully, as they grow, I will grow with them.

-Man… that tiny little voice in our heads can really be a massive d*ck, if you know what I mean.
-Of course not!
-I want to use that extra free time to start a podcast, so be on the lookout for that.
+I want to also use that extra free time to start a podcast, so be on the lookout for that.
 I’ll work on some extra projects with TWOC, like the video podcast I started called “Meanwhile in China,” which I am producing with the team.
-And I will be focused on personal branding, like building my LinkedIn followers base and writing for you all here, maybe.
+I will also focus on personal branding, like building my LinkedIn followers base and writing for you all here, maybe.
 And, of course, taking more time to get in shape, play hockey, care for myself, etc.

 One step forward, two steps backwards…